rajbot/bitstream.io/content/pages/index.md

 Video projects                                                   | ![QuickTime](/static/images/quicktime.png) ![KickTam](/static/images/kicktam.gif) ![iChat](/static/images/ichat.png) ![TouchEdit](/static/images/touchedit.png)
 :---------------------------------------------------------------:|---------------------------------------------
-Video Compression                                                | I have been working with video compression algorithms since 1996.
-Most notably, I worked on Apple's H.264 codec, and represented Apple at the ISO and ITU standards committees for MPEG and H.264.
+Video Compression                                                | I have been working on video compression algorithms since 1996.
+Most notably, I worked on Apple's H.264 codec, and represented Apple at the ISO and ITU standards committees for MPEG-4 and H.264.
 My focus is on algorithm research and SIMD optimization.
 I am currently working on a series of technical articles on H.265. iOS Development                                                  | I enjoy working on multimedia applications for the iPad using Cocoa and AVFoundation.
 QuickTime                                                        | I worked on QuickTime 5, 6, and 7, mostly on the H.264 and MPEG-4 components.
 Video Conferencing                                               | I worked on 4-way video conferencing for Apple's iChat AV product.